 Final Thoughts on Chord Key Charts

-Being able to understand the information presented in a chord chart such as the ones that were presented in this guide can bring you many advantages as a musician.
+Understanding a chord key chart such as the ones that were presented in this guide can drastically improve both your songwriting and improvisation skills.

 Ideally, you will reach the point at which you won’t even need to check a chart like this, as you will eventually start to memorize the degrees of each key center.